How do trains work

 Trains of the late 1800s

 Trains used to run on steam-powered engines fueled by burning coal.
 The heat from burning the coal would boil the water creating pressure that drove the motor for the engine car.
 The steam whistle, was a actually a release valve that allowed the engineer to release pressure quickly if steam built up to fast thereby controlling the speed of the train.
-More, modern trains run off of, diesel fuel.
-In addition, the newest trains run, off electricity.
+More, modern trains run off of diesel fuel.
+In addition, the newest trains are powered by electricity.

 The purpose of trains has not changed in the past 150 years.
-They have, always been used to ship supplies from one area to the next.
+They have always been used to ship supplies from one area to the next as well as serving for transportation purposes.
 Fact is, long before there were tractor-trailers, the only way to move supplies, from one town to the next was by train.

 Great Smoky Mountain Railroad